 IV-2.
-Some Properties of Various pI-Isozymes of Pyruvate Kinase

-The results described above conclude that pyruvate kinase in various tissues of rats, if they are free of fructose 1,6-diphosphate, are classified into the three types of isoenzymes, liver-type (pI 6.2), muscle-type (pI 7.4) and spleen-type (pI 7.8).
-This conclusion agrees with that by Tanaka et al.^{32,33,36,39)} who called spleen-type as type M2 on the basis of the cross reaction of the antibody for the muscle-type isoenzyme to the spleen-type isoenzyme, but not on the basis of the organ which contains the isoenzyme most abundantly.
+Some Properties of Various pI-Isozymes of Pyruvate Kinase various tissues of rats, if they are free of fructose 1,6-diphosphate, are classified into the three types of isoenzymes, liver-type (pI 6.2), muscle-type (pI 7.4) and spleen-type (pI 7.8).
+This conclusion agrees with that by Tanaka et al. 32,33,36,39) who called spleen-type as type M2 on the basis of the cross reaction of the antibody for the muscle-type isoenzyme to the spleen-type isoenzyme, but not on the basis of the organ which contains the isoenzyme most abundantly.